 This post will show you how to fix and eliminate render-blocking resources so your pages load faster and provide a better user experience.

-Understand what render-blocking resources are and how they can impact your website's performance
+What render-blocking resources are and how they can impact your website’s performance

 Website performance can be significantly affected by something as simple as a render-blocking resource.